Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: DECLARATIONS

-\biography{Figure/bio_CSB.pdf}{Seibum B. Choi}{received a B.S. in Mechanical Engineering from Seoul National University, Seoul, Korea, an M.S. in Mechanical Engineering from KAIST, Daejeon, Korea, and a Ph.D. in control from the University of California, Berkeley, CA, USA, in 1993.
+\biography{Figure/bio_CSB}{Seibum B. Choi}{received a B.S. in Mechanical Engineering from Seoul National University, Seoul, Korea, an M.S. in Mechanical Engineering from KAIST, Daejeon, Korea, and a Ph.D. in control from the University of California, Berkeley, CA, USA, in 1993.
 From 1993 to 1997, he was involved in developing automated vehicle control systems at the Institute of Transportation Studies, University of California.
-Through 2006, he was with TRW, Livonia, MI, USA, where he was involved in developing advanced vehicle control systems.
-Since 2006, he has been faculty in the Mechanical Engineering Department of KAIST, Korea.
+From 2006 to 2009, he was with TRW in Livonia, MI, USA, where he developed advanced vehicle control systems.
+Since 2009, he has been a faculty member in the Mechanical Engineering Department of KAIST, Korea.
 His research interests include fuel-saving technology, vehicle dynamics and control, and active safety systems.
 Prof. Choi is a Member of the American Society of Mechanical Engineers, the Society of Automotive Engineers, and the Korean Society of Automotive Engineers.} \clearafterbiography